Show any running apt/dpkg processes

 df -h /

-# Look for I/O errors in system logs
+# Look for I/O errors or bad-sector warnings

 sudo mkdir -p /var/lib/dpkg/updates